-The Temple of Hatshepsut was built on the West bank of the Nile near the Valley of the Kings at Luxor.
+The Temple of Hatshepsut stands on the West bank of the Nile near the Valley of the Kings at Luxor.
 It was created by the architect Senmut who was also chancellor and, some suggest, the lover of Queen Hatshepsut (18th Dynasty).
-Hatshepsut became queen and took over the rule of Egypt in 1473 BC after her husband and half-brother, Thutmosis II, died.
+Hatshepsut became queen and took over the rule of Egypt in 1473 BCE after her husband and half-brother, Thutmosis II, died.
 As Tuthmosis’s heir, the son from a secondary wife, was still a child.
 Hatshepsut ruled on his behalf for 7 years before proclaiming herself Pharaoh and ruling jointly with him for a further 14 years.
-Queen Hatshepsut is best known as the only woman who actually reigned as a pharaoh and even portraying herself as a man.
+Queen Hatshepsut reigned as a pharaoh even portraying herself as a man.

-The temple is partly built into the rock and partly free standing built of limestone and not sandstone which was normal for funerary temples of the New Kingdom period.
-It has undergone extensive renovation, something that still goes on today in an attempt to restore its former glory.
-Today it is quite impressive but when first built it would have been brightly painted with the causeway lined with an avenue of sphinxes, rich colours and trees and flower beds.
+Today it is quite impressive but when first built it would have been brightly painted with the causeway lined with an avenue of sphinxes, rich colours, and trees and flower beds.

 Consisting of three terraces reaching a height of 29.5 metres (97 feet), each terrace is connected by long ramps which were surrounded by lush gardens with plants and trees.
 Each terrace has a double colonnade of square piers with the temple itself being located on the top terrace.